Tezacaftor and Ivacaftor use while Breastfeeding

 Summary of Use during Lactation

 Information from one maternal-infant pair with ivacaftor and lumacaftor indicates that maternal ivacaftor therapy produce low levels in milk.
 An international survey of cystic fibrosis centers found no adverse effects in breastfed infants of mothers taking these drugs.
 A task force respiratory experts from Europe, Australia and New Zealand found that these drugs are probably safe during breastfeeding.
 One breastfed infant had transient elevations in bilirubin and liver enzymes during maternal therapy that could not definitively be attributed to the drugs in breastmilk.
 Until more data are available, monitoring of infant bilirubin and liver enzymes might be advisable during breastfeeding with maternal tezacaftor and ivacaftor therapy.
 Examination of breastfed infants for cataracts has also been recommended.
+Anecdotal evidence indicates that the drugs in breastmilk may moderate cystic fibrosis in breastfed infants.

 Maternal Levels.
 A woman with cystic fibrosis was treated with lumacaftor and ivacaftor during pregnancy and postpartum.
 The dosage was not stated, but it was probably the standard dosage of lumacaftor 400 mg and ivacaftor 250 mg orally every 12 hours.
 The average concentration of ivacaftor in breastmilk samples taken randomly over a 6-month period without regard to the times of the doses was 35.3 mcg/L (0.09 micromolar).